ColdBox/coldbox-zero-to-hero/steps/step-8.md

 install bcrypt
 ```

 > You can configure this module to do many work factors or custom salts.
-Read the readme for much more information on how to configure this module: https://github.com/coldbox-modules/bcrypt#bcrypt-settings
+Read the readme for much more information on how to configure this module: https: //github.com/coldbox-modules/bcrypt#bcrypt-settings

 Now we have access to a `@BCrypt` model which has some [methods](https://github.com/coldbox-modules/bcrypt#bcrypt-mixins) we can use: